+\item We implemented {\bf BCS} with C language and tested its efficiency by solving several groups of Boolean polynomial systems generated from cryptanalysis and reasoning problems, and some random generated Boolean polynomial systems.
+We compared the timings of {\bf BCS} and other algorithms, such as the {\bf MFCS} algorithm used in the experiments of \citep{cs_fq}, the Boolean Gr\"obner basis routine in Magma V2.20, the Boolean Gr\"obner basis routine implemented by the Polybori library in SAGE V8.7, and a SAT-solver Cryptominisat V5.6.8.
+From the experimental results, we can observe that {\bf BCS} is the most efficient algorithm for solving these problems generated from cryptanalysis and reasoning, and is compare with other algorithms for solving these random generated problems. \end{enumerate}

 The rest of this paper is organized as follows.
-In Section 2, we introduce the {\bf BCS} algorithm and prove its correctness.
-In Section 3, we present some complexity bounds of {\bf BCS}.
-In Section 4, we talk about the new features of {\bf BCS}.
-In Section 5, conclusions are presented.
+In Section 2, we introduce the problem of solving Boolean polynomial systems.
+In Section 3, the {\bf BCS} algorithm is proposed.
+In Section 4, we prove the correctness of {\bf BCS}.
+In Section 5, we present some complexity bounds of {\bf BCS}.
+In Section 6, we present the experimental results.
+In Section 7, conclusions are give.